 Stage 1 - Refurbishment & Repairs

-Due to their condition, it was decided that the raw parts should be refurbished and repaired as accurately and sympathetically as possible, before moulding them to create new casts for the actual build.
+Due to their condition, it was decided that the raw parts should be repaired and restored as accurately and sympathetically as possible back to their original condition, before moulding them to create new casts for the actual build.
 The original parts would then be returned to the museum to be preserved in their archives.
 In general, the parts were in good shape and had faired quite well over the years, but there were a number issues to correct due to several factors.
-Aside from the expected wear and tear from years of being handled and moved around, there were some significant problems inherent in the parts that occured during their original casting and demoulding.
+Aside from the expected wear and tear from years of being handled and moved around, there were some significant problems inherent in the parts that occured during their original casting and demoulding decades earlier.
+These kinds of issues were to be expected due to the very tight timelines and budgets the FX teams were up against during production of the series, so things had to be done EXTREMELY quickly.

-The mis-alignment is quite pronounced along the upper dorsal surface
+The mis-alignment is quite pronounced along the upper dorsal surface.
+The scribed detailing is quite badly off-set from one side to the other.

-One of those scars can be seen on the original 4' filming miniature in some close up shots
+Proving the authenticity of the casts, one of those scars can be seen on-screen in many of the effects shots featuring the original 4' filming miniature

 The lower pylon wing and keel parts were in slightly better condition than the upper secondary hull, although the wing in particular had warped quite a lot.
-The phaser details on every part had suffered some damages over the years, as well as having bubbles in the surface coat during casting which needed to be repaired.
+The phaser details on every part had suffered some damages over the years, as well as having many tiny voids from air bubbles forming in the surface coat during the casting process, all of which needed to be repaired.
 The upper saucer part was in fairly good condition, generally.
-There were some scars on the surface, the expected air bubbles and some general warping.
-The sensor band detail around the outer rim was pretty much obliterated where the original mould had deteriorated and perished.
-In some spots there were even lumps of old rubber torn away from the original moulds still lodged in place, which needed to be dug out!
-The part in worst condition was the lower saucer.
-There were large deformations in the castings which needed to be rectified and any detailing restored.
-As well as all the deformations, there were a lot of problems arising from general mould fatigue and damages sustained over the years.
-This part alone would require a large amount of repair and reconstruction work.
+There were some scars on the surface, the expected voids from air bubbles, and some general warping in some areas.
+The recessed sensor band detail around the outer rim was pretty much obliterated where the original mould had deteriorated and perished.
+In some spots there were even lumps of old rubber torn away from the original moulds still lodged in place, which needed to be carefullt removed.
+The part in worst condition though, was the lower saucer.
+There were large deformations in the castings which needed to be rectified, along with restoring any lost detailing.
+There were also a lot of problems arising from general mould fatigue at the time these casts were pulled, and other damages sustained over the years.

-The rear sensor band recess on the lower nacelle pylon wing part.
-The detailing is almost non-existent, the original moulds were clearly in bad shape when these parts were cast.
+The rear sensor band recess on the pylon wing part.
+The detailing is almost non-existent, the original moulds were clearly in bad shape when these parts were cast

 The damaged phaser strip detailing on the keel part.